dealingwith/daniel-industries/_posts/2005-02-03-confession.md

 I've done some experiments in 3D nonlinear storytelling.
 I've done <a class="dead" title="Rob and the Dancer, not currently online">online writing</a> that requires a bit further expanded border than what most of us have in our narrative experience.

-Most of my artistic work, in fact, involves multi-media, multi-modes, and a lot of requirements on the artistic consumer to do some puzzle solving.
+Most of my artistic work, in fact, involves multimedia, multi-modes, and a lot of requirements on the artistic consumer to do some puzzle solving.

 People like _regular_ puzzles, right?
 (I actually don't.
-I can't work on a old-fashioned puzzle for more than 3 minutes.)
+I can't work on an old-fashioned puzzle for more than 3 minutes.)

 Part of the problem is the exponential increase in freedom for interpretation when dealing with work like this.
 There are big holes, and you fill those holes with your experience.
 That's kinda the point, actually.
 (I'm going to contradict myself later, just FYI.
 Well, not really but it's going to sound like it.)